jpreston-alt/Code-Refactor/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title
 Review

+## Review
 You are required to submit the following for review:

-The URL of the deployed application.
+-The URL of the deployed application.

-The URL of the GitHub repository.
+-The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.